mantorok1/homebridge-rinnai-touch-plugin/README.md

 * If the TCP connection is not closed properly then no further connections can be made to the module.
 I've tried to mitigate this as best I can by keeping TCP connections as short as possible and only allowing one request at a time.
 If it does happen I find rebooting my router clears it but rebooting the module itself should work also.
 * Evaporative cooling is only partially supported (maybe?).
 It should be able to turn on/off, switch between heating/cooling and indicate if unit is actively cooling.
 It requires map overrides to be defined.
 * Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there is a delay of a few seconds before the Home app shows the correct values. eg. When switching from HEAT to COOL mode some details such as the desired temperature will take a few seconds before the current value is shown.
+* This plugin only supports systems which have a single controller.
+If more than one controller is installed in your home then only one of them can be configured for use by HomeKit.